VUHDDS Frequently Asked Questions

 The Inpatient Data and Outpatient Data files combine to make the complete data set for each calendar year (based on discharge date).
 These files are separated for easier downloading and because they are frequently used individually.
 The third data file for each year includes only records relating to the Emergency Department (ED), and is extracted from both the Inpatient and Outpatient data files.

 The fourth data file, starting in 2006, is the Expanded Outpatient file.
 The submission of "expanded" outpatient records by Vermont hospitals for calendar years 2006, 2007, and 2008 with principal procedures outside the ICD-9-CM range of 00.00-86.99 was incomplete and inconsistent across the hospitals.
-DFR is working with the Vermont hospitals to ensure a complete and consistent filing of the expanded outpatient data set in more recent reporting years.
+GMCB is working with the Vermont hospitals to ensure a complete and consistent filing of the expanded outpatient data set in more recent reporting years.

 Data files from 2006 and later do not include records from the Veterans Affairs Medical Center, although these records are included in the 2005 and earlier files.
 Text files are .zip formatted for greater downloading ease.
 Zipped sizes shown.